Playa de Las Canteras: Surroundings and environment

 The Paseo de Las Canteras is a small open-air museum where there is room for a multitude of sculptural proposals of the most varied styles.
 Many of them represent illustrious beachgoers and popular characters.
-Some of these figures are Calypso (1998, Manuel González, in bronze), dedicated to Jacques Cousteau; Homenaje a los pescadores fallecidos (Homage to the deceased fishermen), by Chano Navarro Betancor, in La Puntilla; bust of Pepe Gonçalves (1994, by Tony Gallardo, in cast bronze), soccer player and founder of the Real Club Victoria; Los niños de la barra (The children of the bar, 1993), bronze sculptural group by Juan Bordes Caballero; bust to the poet Saulo Torón and Doctor Apolinario Macías; Mary Sánchez (2005), life-size bronze statue of the folkloric, work of Ana Luisa de Benítez; La mujer y su sombra (The woman and her shadow; the nineties of the 20th century), work in corten steel by César Manrique in the square of the architect Miguel Martín-Fernández de la Torre; El pescador (The fisherman, 2002), work in bronze and stainless steel by Chano Navarro; Los nadadores.
+Some of these figures are Calypso (1998, Manuel González, in bronze), dedicated to Jacques Cousteau; Homenaje a los pescadores fallecidos (Homage to the deceased fishermen), by Chano Navarro Betancor, in La Puntilla; bust of Pepe Gonçalves (1994, by Tony Gallardo, in cast bronze), soccer player and founder of the Real Club Victoria; Los niños de la barra (The children of the bar, 1993), bronze sculptural group by Juan Bordes Caballero; bust to the poet Saulo Torón and Doctor Apolinario Macías; Mary Sánchez (2005), life-size bronze statue of the folkloric, work of Ana Luisa de Benítez; La mujer y su sombra (The woman and her shadow; the 1990s), work in corten steel by César Manrique in the square of the architect Miguel Martín-Fernández de la Torre; El pescador (The fisherman, 2002), work in bronze and stainless steel by Chano Navarro; Los nadadores.
 Homenaje a la travesía "Peña la Vieja" (The swimmers.
 Homage to the crossing "Peña la Vieja", 2003), cube and silhouettes in Corten steel by the local artist, Miguel Panadero.